Enabling a secure connected world

 By 2030, the number of smart and physical devices connected to the internet is expected to rise to 125 billion – which means every one of us will be connected to about 15 devices, phones, computers, machines.
 Many companies, freelancers and self-employed are also focusing on fully digitizing their business processes in the aftermath of Covid, and as such we expect the shift in data traffic patterns to largely remain.
 This is putting an extraordinary pressure on internet service providers, and we understand your need to deliver this infrastructure timely to support the growing demand.

-In this hyper-digital age, data centers are used for the remote storage and processing of data and information – ‘cloud computing’.
-As the backbone to maintaining their customers’ business operations, data centres must run on time, reliably and efficiently in a secure manner 24 hours a day, 365 days a year.
+In this hyper-digital age, data centers are used for the remote storage and processing of data and information – cloud computing.
+As the backbone to maintaining their customers’ business operations, data centers must run on time, reliably and efficiently in a secure manner 24 hours a day, 365 days a year.

 The increased demand for data centers also comes with significant energy needs – and our customers are rightly seeking ways to power their assets sustainably.
 In 2019 the four largest cloud computers procured 3.76 gigawatts of renewable energy alone.
 Google is one of the largest corporate purchasers of green energy and recently unveiled their ‘carbon intelligent’ platform which involves load-shifting the largest computing jobs to times when they can be powered by renewables.
 Microsoft recently announced plans to halve their carbon emissions by 2030 across both data centers and their entire supply chain.
 Facebook achieved 86% renewable energy supporting their operations in 2019, and AWS announced three new windfarms across Europe and the United States in 2019, adding to more than 50% renewable energy use the previous year.